 How to reuse: For one day, try to go waste-free like Moderator Elise on the Save the Planet Board.
 Don’t bring anything for lunch that needs to be thrown away.
 See if you can do it.
 Pack your lunch in a thermos, or a reusable fabric bag.
 Bring a reusable water bottle instead of a disposable juice box.
 This one is not easy, I know.
 As I type this, I am about to throw away my chocolate bar wrapper, but at least I buy a giant chocolate bar and eat a little every day instead of throwing away mini snack size candy wrappers every day.
 That counts, right?

 These are just a few ways to REUSE, but there are thousands more ways to reuse the stuff you already have instead of throwing it away and buying more stuff.
 What are YOUR ideas?
 Let us know in the Comments.
-And come back next Thursday for Part 3: RECYCLE!
+And go read Part 3: RECYCLE!